aarobhs087/Anniversary/README.md

-# Birthday Card 🎂
+# Anniversary Card 🎂
-Responsive Birthday Card - Made with Jquery and CSS
+Responsive Anniversary Card - Made with Jquery and CSS